simonmichael/hledger_site/src/get-hledger-installed.md

 And you'll want to have it installed somewhere in your system's PATH, so that you can just type "hledger" and it runs.

 [Install](install.md) shows all the ways to get hledger installed on your computer.
-But here's a quick way, using the official release binaries.
-Copy and paste the appropriate command(s) into a terminal window to run them:
+But here's a quick way: install the official release binaries, by copy/pasting the appropriate command below into a terminal window.

 On a Linux machine with an intel processor:
 ```